AdriaticOrg/sdd/features/VATDate.md

 ## Architectural Design

-Field is part of all Sales, Purchase and Service documents and finally to General Journal Line.
+Field is part of all Sales and Purchase documents and finally to General Journal Line.
 When VAT date is different then Posting Date Postponed VAT feature is used to produce needed transactions.
 Finally VAT Date must be printable also on posted documents.

 ## Data Design

-Add VAT Date field to all Sales, Purchase and Service documents and Journal lines.
+Add VAT Date field to all Sales and Purchase documents and Journal lines.

 Table Name|Type
 --|--